 SALP Chapter 6

-The man resembling Vigo found her room without wandering and entered.
-He laid her back on the bed and pressed down lightly on her shoulder.
+The man who resembled Vigo found her room without wandering and entered.
+He laid her back down on the bed and pressed her shoulder down lightly.

 "Stay put."

 His expression and tone were stiff, like a command.
-A voice as unfamiliar as his large, changed body.
-The chubby cheeks were also gone, making her suddenly uncertain if it was really him.
-The young boy from her memory who seemed to chirp like a chick—there was no trace of him in this man.
+A voice as large and unfamiliar as his body had become.
+Even the chubby cheeks were gone, making her suddenly uncertain whether this was him.
+He was a man with no trace of the boy in her memory who'd peeped and cheeped like something newly hatched.

-Right, now that she looked, this man was even taller and more solidly built than the knight who had struck Lanthe.
+Right, now that she looked properly, this man was taller and more solidly built than even the knight who'd hit Lanthe.

-Could small, lovable Vigo really change this much just by aging ten years?
+Could the small, adorable Vigo really change this much just by aging ten years?

 The fierce man's body cast a dark shadow over her.
-Looking more Penmarkian than anyone, he stared down at her, speaking intimidatingly.
+Looking more Penmarkian than anyone, he stared down at her and spoke with intimidating force.

 "I'll come back."